opattison/olivermakes/_pages/hire.md

   {% include block/details-item.html title="HTML and CSS" expanded="I have a passion for well-written, thoughtful HTML and CSS.
 Although it is often dismissed as a simple markup language, getting HTML right is challenging, both when dealing with visual design and accessibility and usability." icon="html5" %}

-  {% include block/details-item.html title="Jekyll" expanded="Jekyll is my favorite tool for designing and publishing content on the web.
+  {% include block/details-item.html title="Jekyll" expanded="[Jekyll](http://jekyllrb.com/) is my favorite tool for designing and publishing content on the web.
 Most of the sites that I build these days are static sites (using Jekyll), with minimal but flexible configuration and high performance." icon="jekyll" %}

-  {% include block/details-item.html title="JavaScript" expanded="I have been learning JavaScript for the past few years, working on interactive user interfaces and enhancing projects." icon="javascript" %}
+  {% include block/details-item.html title="Git" expanded="Version control is essential for designing dynamically, maintaining code, and collaborating quickly and remotely.
+I use [Git](https://git-scm.com/) as a safety net for all of my work, whether on my own or with a team." icon="git" %}

-  {% include block/details-item.html title="Git" expanded="" icon="git" %}
+  {% include block/details-item.html title="JavaScript" expanded="I have been learning JavaScript for the past few years, working on interactive user interfaces and enhancing projects.
+I believe strongly in [progressive enhancement](https://sixtwothree.org/posts/designing-experience-layers) when designing experience layers." icon="javascript" %}

-  {% include block/details-item.html title="Sass/SCSS" expanded="" icon="sass" %}
+  {% include block/details-item.html title="Sass/SCSS" expanded="I use [SCSS](http://sass-lang.com/) to help me write effective CSS.
+I find it invaluable as a creative tool and a way to organize and author styles in short and composable parts." icon="sass" %}

   {% include block/details-item.html title="Web publishing systems" expanded="I have designed and developed sites with Shopify, Statamic, WordPress, and other content management systems.
 My focus has been on integrating front-end design with content editing systems, and organizing content structures for editors." icon="shopify" %}

 </ul>